budRich/budlime/scripts/subextract/README.md

 that sublime removes all comments and empty lines and auto sort, *$PKG_DIR/User/default.sublime-settings*, when the settings are updated (when f.i. the user changes the theme from the command palette.).

-`subextract` will clone two GitHub repositories that contain the unofficial sublime documentation and `SublimeLinter`s documentation, and copy the documentation to *$USR_DIR/dox/wiki*.

 `subextract` will also create a *sublime.sublime-project* file.